Friday, 1st July 2011

 Her voice sounded as hypnotic as it did on the phone when they spoke every few months - mainly just to say a quick ‘hi’ when he called, his main focus was on his little girl.
 She looked anxious and nervous, liked she was frightened of him.
 “Ariel,” he addressed her.

 She nodded her head and took a few more steps toward the bed.
 Ariel took in the guy that was lying in the bed.
 He had a Chad Michael Murray look to him with those serious blue eyes and short crew cut blonde hair.
 The sexy stubble unshaven look.
 He wasn’t moving, only his head and eyes followed her.
 Faith had already filled her in about his injuries.
 He had been shot in the back and was lucky he wasn’t paralyzed.
 If it had been a few more centimetres to the left then he wouldn’t have been so lucky.

 “I’m here for Em, if that’s okay?” she asked him gently.
 “I think she needs a break from here.”

 Noah slowly nodded his head in agreement, shifting his eyes from the brunette and looking down at his daughter who was resting her head on his chest.
 He was worried about his little girl.
 She had been crying a lot too, every time he moved slightly or she accidently bumped him, causing him to hiss or let out a cry of pain.
 Emma would burst into tears and pressed his morphine button.
 He loved his daughter and didn’t want her to see him in pain.

-Ariel stopped on the right side of the bed, her eyes looking down at the sleeping preteen that she had come to love.
+Ariel stopped on the right side of the bed, her eyes looking down at the sleeping preteen that she had come to love like her own.
 She gently nudged the girl, being careful so she didn’t cause any extra pain to the injured soldier.